Latest update: 17 December 2024

 How to sunbathe safely and eco-friendly?

 Hmm, that’s not what we want, of course.
-I can’t deny that an oily film appears around me every time I go into the water.
+I can’t deny that an oily film appears around me whenever I enter the water.
 That can’t be good, right?
 Indeed, that is not okay – according to today’s standards.
 Fortunately, there are alternatives to old-fashioned sunscreen.

 Yes, the promotion machine for sustainable sunscreen is currently working overtime!
 However, it still remains difficult for the average person to determine what really is an environmentally-friendly choice.
 The lists of ingredients still remain difficult to comprehend.
 On top of that, there are various aspects to sustainability or eco-friendliness.
 Naturally, it is about the ingredients in the sunscreen – but also about plastic and biodegradable packaging, sunscreen spray versus sunscreen cream, and cruelty-free or even vegan products.
 Phew, so many things to keep in mind!
 Let’s go through them one by one.